pslucas0212/Configuring-External-DNS-and-DHCP-for-Satellite/README.md

  usermod -a -G named foreman-proxy
  ```

- Now you would run the following satellite-installer command to make the following persistent changes to the /etc/foreman-proxy/settings.d/dns.yml file:
+Finally you would run the following satellite-installer command to make the following persistent changes to the /etc/foreman-proxy/settings.d/dns.yml file:
  ```
  # satellite-installer --foreman-proxy-dns=true \
  --foreman-proxy-dns-managed=false \